Surya Bahadur KC

 Surya Bahadur KC was a Nepali industrialist and a House of Representatives member.
 He was known for founding Rara Noodle in Nepal.
-He was a part of Nepali Congress since three years before he died.
+He had been affiliated with Nepali Congress for three years before he died.
 He also held the post of central treasurer at Rastriya Prajatantra Party.
-Surya Bahadur KC had also won elections for the chief of Pokhara city when the Panchayat Era was there.
+Surya Bahadur KC had also won elections for the chief of Pokhara city during the Panchayat Era.